This Easy Chana Masala with Chickpeas & Yams is proof… I can’t get enough of quick and easy meals in one pot.

-I love adding fun toppings like sliced banana, chopped almonds or peanuts, mango chutney.
-This went for a few days and I like how easy it is to use left-overs.
+I love adding fun toppings like sliced bananas, chopped almonds or peanuts, and mango chutney.
+This lasted for a few days, and I like how easy it is to use left-overs.
 I think you’ll enjoy this delicious dish.

-I’d love to hear your feedback in the comments below for this Chana Masala Chickpeas Yams !
+I’d love to hear your feedback in the comments below for this Chana Masala Chickpeas Yams!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!

 This recipe is Certified Plantricious because it meets the following guidelines.

 - Must be whole food plant-based, contains no animal products

 - Sodium (mg) to Calories ratio, 1 ≤ 1

 - Total Fiber to Calories, 2g ≥ 100 calories

 Easy Chana Masala With Chickpeas & Yams